 IMMERSE YOURSELF IN THE MUSIC

-To make your first few partner dancing experiences more fun, spend a few hours listening to the music (of the style of dance you want to learn) to get the rhythm down.
+To make your first few partner dancing experiences more fun, spend a few hours listening to the music of the style of dance you want to learn to get the rhythm and timing down.

-Action: Search YouTube, Spotify, Pandora or another music service for the genre of music and IMMERSE YOURSELF.
+Action: Search YouTube, Spotify, or Pandora for the genre of music and immerse yourself to understand the timing.

 GO TO THE FREE LESSON